Skip to content

 • The Aembit Agent CLI downloading successfully

-• The OIDC token being retrieved and used
+• The OIDC token Jenkins retrieved and used

 • The Aembit CLI successfully authenticating using the OIDC token